cyanel-it/tp-api/README.md

 pip3 install flask
 ```

-When python venv and flask are installed, you can you dotenv ( .env file), it's a way to infject environment variable in your program.
+When python venv and flask are installed, you can use dotenv ( .env file), it's a way to inject environment variable in your program.
 Follow this: https://github.com/theskumar/python-dotenv#readme

 ```Shell
 pip3 install dotenv